 I wouldn’t have it any other way.

-Whether I’m attempting to keep a garden alive, repainting furniture, creating new recipes for this gang, implementing family traditions or just living Life to its fullest, I love community, both in real life and online, so settle in with some coffee and join me as we journey together.
+Whether I’m attempting to keep a garden alive, save money on our budget, repainting furniture, creating new recipes for this gang, implementing family traditions or living Life to its fullest, I love community, both in real life and online, so settle in with some coffee and join me as we journey together.

 As a mom of five blessings and full time family manager, Jen Schmidt has learned to balance and embrace both the beauty and bedlam of every day life.
 As a motivational speaker, worship leader and writer, Jen shares with humor and authenticity on a myriad of topics, many which fall under her passion for understanding “It’s the little things, that are the big things.”

 Her practical, yet tangible, lifestyle ideas encourages others to open their eyes to a “living on less” mentality with hundreds of ideas on living a full life on less money.